MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/Set-NetTCPSetting.md

 **Note:**
 >1) You can modify custom and non-custom settings on Windows server 2016 and 2019.
 >2) You can modify only custom settings.
 Internet and Datacenter settings cannot be modified on Windows 2012 or earlier versions.
->3) On client operating systems (Windows 7, 8.1, and 10), only AutoReusePortRangeStartPort and AutoReusePortRangeNumberOfPorts parameters can be modified.
-Others are read-only.
+>3) On Windows 10, following parameters are read-only and cannot be modified:

+* MinRtoMs
+* InitialCongestionWindowMss
+* AutomaticUseCustom
+* CongestionProvider
+* CwndRestart
+* DelayedAckTimeoutMs

 ## EXAMPLES